Spending quiet time with God is a great way to start your day. The busyness of life can heavily weigh on us emotionally, physically, and spiritually.

 Here is a free 14-day Scripture reading plan you can download that has many Psalms to reflect on in the morning.
 Just click on the button below to download!

 If you have a few moments while you read, write down a couple of verses from a particular passage that really spoke to you.
 Writing down scripture is a great way for the words to sink into your soul, helping you to remember the verses to recall for later.

-6. Read a Good Devotional
+6. Read an Inspiring Devotional

 Reading a short devotional can be a great way to get the Word in your heart in the morning before heading off to work or school.
-The nature of devotionals are to give you bite-sized pieces of God’s Word in the form of stories or reflections to help you chew on and digest Scripture.
+The nature of daily devotions are to give you bite-sized pieces of God’s Word in the form of stories or reflections to help you chew on and digest Scripture.

 Here are some great devotionals!

 Savor: Living Abundantly Where You Are, As You Are by Shauna Niequist